 We carry a line of mattress covers and boxspring covers (Mattress Safe Products) that are bedbug certified to place over your mattress or boxspring so you don't have to throw them away.
-If using a labeled insecticide on the mattress or boxspring, apply on mattress or box springs and zip it up.
+If using a labeled insecticide on the mattress or boxspring first, apply on mattress or box springs then zip it up.

-The mattress and box spring covers are so good that you don't even need to treat the mattress or box springs with an approved insecticide.
+Note that the mattress and box spring covers are good enough that you don't have to treat the mattress or box springs with an approved insecticide.

 If you decide against certified bed bug encasements, use insecticides labeled for beds such as Steri-Fab, Cimexa Dust, Phantom Aerosol, Bedlam Aerosol, or Temprid SC (See below)